 The developers pre-mined 631,184 XOS in its Genesis block.
 Although the currency has an unlimited supply, it has a low circulating supply and a current value of $0.158682.
 XOS users can earn the cryptocurrency through staking from their Oasis Wallet, running a masternode on the Oasis blockchain, and using the Oasis Community faucet.

-The Oasis project does not have a centralized development team.
+The Oasis project does not have a centralised development team.
 The XOS crypto community decides on every aspect of the project.
 Accordingly, development has been slow, but the project is beginning to define its vision.
 Oasis wants to host and run a User Created Asset Network (UCAN) where users can create, trade, and destroy NFTs.

 The History Of Oasis